 The Office of The Judge Advocate General is now accepting applications for the Army's Funded Legal Education Program.
 Under this program, the Army projects sending up to 25 active duty commissioned officers to law school at government expense.
 Selected officers will attend law school beginning the Fall of 2018 and will remain on active duty while attending law school.

 Interested officers should review Chapter 14, AR 27-1 (The Judge Advocate General's Funded Legal Education Program) to determine their eligibility.
 This program is open to commissioned officers in the rank of second lieutenant through captain.
 Applicants must have at least two but not more than six years of total active Federal service at the time legal training begins.
 Eligibility is governed by statute (10 U.S.C.
 2004) and is non-waivable.

-Interested officers should contact their local Staff Judge Advocate for further information and review the AHRC website for branch specific contact information at: www.hrc.army.mil.
+Interested officers should contact the local Staff Judge Advocate Office point of contact Major Joey W. Sepulvado at 520-533-5712 for further information and review the AHRC website for branch specific contact information at: www.hrc.army.mil.